Mori Dream Bonds and $\mathbb{C}^*$-actions: From bordisms to MDBs and the induced chamber decomposition

 \begin{setup} Let $(X,L)$ be a polarized pair endowed with a faithful $\C^*$-action, where $X$ is a normal and $\Q$-factorial projective variety, and $L$ is an ample Cartier divisor.
 Suppose that the $\C^*$-action is a bordism and it is equalized at the sink and the source.
 As in Section \ref{ssec:BB}, the critical values of the action will be denoted by $a_0,\dots,a_r$ and, without loss of generality, we assume that $\mu_L(Y_-)=0$.
 We set $\delta:=a_r=\mu_L(Y_+)$. \end{setup}

-Under Set-up \ref{setup:bordismtoMDR}, in this section we construct an MDP upon the sink and the source.
-Moreover we prove the existence of a chamber decomposition of such a MDP, where every chamber model is the geometric quotient of the $\C^*$-action on $(X,L)$.
+Under Set-up \ref{setup:bordismtoMDR}, in this section we construct an MDB upon the sink and the source.
+Moreover we prove the existence of a chamber decomposition of such an MDB, where every chamber model is the geometric quotient of the $\C^*$-action on $(X,L)$.
 Note that bordisms can be easily constructed via the pruning of a polarized pair $(Z,E)$ with a $\C^*$-action satisfying some mild conditions (see Section \ref{sec:constructionbordism}).